rapiddweller/rapiddweller-benerator-ce/doc/migrating_benerator_projects.md

 Good news is that this is easily fixed: Edit the Java code of your custom distribution class and replace the ```ìmplements Distribution``` directive with ```extends AbstractDistribution```.

+In case you programmed a custom Sequence, you have two options:
+1. If the sequence fetches and caches all generator data in its applyTo() method, then have ```extends DetachedSequence```
+2. else implement the applyTo() method appropriately.